bartek-blog/bartek-blog.github.io/_posts/2018-06-17-using-jekyll.markdown

 ---

 [Jekyll](https://jekyllrb.com/) is a static web site generator.
 It is written in Ruby.
 Here we will show you how to create sample project.

+# Installation

-If you use RVM (see [my post]({% post_url 2018-06-16-using-rvm %})), first choose ruby version calling:
+If you use RVM
+(see [my post]({% post_url 2018-06-16-how-to-use-rvm %})), first choose ruby version calling:
 {% highlight shell %}
 rvm use 2.6
 {% endhighlight %}